PPC Management Checklist – Excel Formatted

 Hitting Benchmark Conversion Rate

-• By the way, we love Optmyzr to track benchmark conversion rate.
-It’s really tough for someone managing a PPC campaign to manually be spotchecking this.
-Optmyzr allows for you to enter a benchmark conversion rate or a benchmark cost per conversion and receive notifications if you’re trending up or down.
+• We love Optmyzr to track benchmark conversion rate.
+It’s really tough for someone managing a PPC campaign to manually be spot checking this.
+Optmyzr allows you to enter a benchmark conversion rate or a benchmark cost per conversion and receive notifications if you’re trending up or down.

 Device Spotcheck

-• This is another important component to audit that can get overlooked yet makes a big difference.
-There’s mobile, desktop and tablet devices and you can adjust bids per each device.
+• This is another important component to the audit.
+Adjusting bids based on device often get overlooked yet makes a big difference.
+You can view your campaign performance by mobile, desktop and tablet devices and you can adjust bids per each device.

 • What’s the top performing advertisements within each ad group?
 Are you pausing your poor performers and trying to create new ad copy to outshine your top performers?
-Checking on the actual advertising copy is very important, hence the reason for including it within our PPC spotcheck.
-If you have two advertisements getting equal budget and one has twice the amount of conversions and a half the cost per conversion, you can be losing out on a lot of conversions.
+Checking on the actual advertising copy is very important.
+If you have two advertisements getting equal budget and one has twice the amount of conversions at half the cost per conversion, you can be losing out on a lot of conversions if you don’t pause the other ad.

-• Make sure that each ad group has at least two advertisements so you can deem what’s a top performer.
+• Make sure that each ad group has at least two advertisements so you testing different aspects to see what’s performing best.
 In hockey, the backup goalie pushes the starter to always perform his/her best.
-When it’s the backups time to play, sometimes they outperform the starter.
+When it’s the backup’s time to play, sometimes they outperform the starter.
 You should always have a minimum of two advertisements running while making adjustments to maximize on your best performers.

 Ad Extension Spotcheck